nicolasalliaume/shopify-cli/README.md

 Example: `$ shopify-cli themes rename 231761231 "Former %name%"` will rename a theme called "Debut" into "Former Debut".

 #### Duplicate theme `$ shopify-cli themes duplicate <id> [ --name "New theme name" ]`
 This command creates a copy of the theme with the given ID.
-Escentially, it creates a new theme (with provided name, if any), and copy every asset from the source theme into the new theme.
+Escentially, it creates a new theme (with provided name, if any), and copies every asset from the source theme into the new theme.

 Example: `$ shopify-cli themes duplicate 231761231 --name "Duplicate of Debut"`